‘Don’t need lessons from failed state’: India criticises Pakistan’s remarks on Kashmir at UNHRC

 “India, as not only the world’s largest democracy but a robustly functional and vibrant one, does not need lessons from a failed state like Pakistan which is the epicentre of terrorism and worst abuser of human rights,” Badhe remarked.

-He added that the OIC has no locus standi to comment on India’s internal affairs.
+He added that the Organization of Islamic Cooperation has no locus standi to comment on India’s internal affairs.
 “The OIC has helplessly allowed itself to be held hostage by Pakistan, which holds the chairmanship of their Geneva Chapter, to subserve its own agenda,” Badhe said.

-The OIC should decide if it is in their interest to permit Pakistan to do so, said India.
+The Islamic body should decide if it is in their interest to permit Pakistan to do so, said India.

 The Indian representative said that Pakistan has been globally recognised as a country that openly supports, trains, finances and arms terrorists, including those proscribed by the United Nations, as a matter of state policy.